Maple Leaf Foods'

 Strategic Split –Canada Packers

 Unlocking value and unleashing potential through the creation of two independent public companies.
-Introducing Canada Packers Inc., the future name of the new pork company.
+Introducing Canada Packers Inc.

 Canada Packers logo